Tuesday, February 18, 2025

 "When can the phase be decreasing - that's a negative frequency!" you might ask.
 Here's an example.
 Phasor 1 is rotating slowly (say at 100Hz), and Phasor 2 is rotating quickly (say at 1kHz).
 In the time that Phasor 2 rotates from position 1 to position 2 Phase 1 has hardly moved.
 The result phasor has moved from pointing to 1 to pointing at 2 - a reduction in phase:

-This latter case of phase unwrapping is absent from the uSDX implementation, but appears to be unimportant since make little difference to the final signal.
+This latter case of phase unwrapping is absent from the uSDX implementation, but appears to be unimportant since it makes little difference to the final signal.
+Update 29 Mar 2025: this latter case is important after all.
+Without it, there are increased spuri when the higher frequency tone has slightly lower amplitude than the lower frequency tone.

 Conclusion

-This post has hopefully given some intuition behind Guido's modulation technique.
+This post has hopefully given some intuition behind polar modulation.
 In a subsequent post I'll investigate the the bandwidth requirements via simulation and a hardware implementation.

 No comments: